cpu/acmecrab/README.md

 ### Additional Addresses

-Above and beyond dynamic TXT records ACME Crab can return static A, AAAA and NS based on your configuration.
+Above and beyond dynamic TXT records ACME Crab can return static A, AAAA and NS records based on your configuration.
 A and AAAA records are set by fully qualified domain name under the `addrs` key.
 NS records are set by fully qualified domain name under the `ns_records` key.

 E.g. if we have the config:
 ```json